dchiquito/xmasctf-2018/README.md

     PARITY_BIT[0] ^ 0 = CIPHERTEXT[0]
     PARITY_BIT[0] = CIPHERTEXT[0]

 The only reason we needed to know the real value of IV is to calculate the parity using KEY.
-Now that we have this shortcut, it is enough to pick any value of IV that will collapse to IV8.
-For our final solution code, we will choose the simplest value of `0x00000044`.
-We will modify `self.mask` to `self.mask8` and change the algorithm so that the mask is applied after collapsing the IV.
+Now that we have this shortcut, we can just use the 8-bit byte values for IV and MASK.
+We will need to change the algorithm so that IV is not collapsed at all.
 We will also modify PRNG to accept the next byte of ciphertext when calculating `next_byte()`, and modify `parity(x)` to this:

     def parity(self, c):
-        return (c >> 31) & 1
+        return (c >> 7) & 1

 My final solution code is included in `goodies/goodies_solve.py`.
+Running that will give you the flag:

+    X-MAS{S4n7a_4lw4ys_g1ve5_n1c3_pr3s3n7s}

 # Santa's List